Lixooo12/solana-sniper-bot-fast/README.md

      `yarn install`

+# Remember to start the bot from the build folder with the follwoing command

+- `node main.js`

 ## 📖 Verbose Manual

 For an in-depth guide on how to use the app, head over to `Sniper Mode` => `usage`.
 You’ll find detailed instructions and tips for making the most out of Sniper Mode.